top of page

 Instructors

-All our instructors are certified League Cycling Instructors (LCIs) who live in the New Haven area.
+Instructors are certified League Cycling Instructors (LCIs) who live in the New Haven area.
+Bilingual (Spanish) instruction is available.

 Fees